konstantinosftw/oddsportal-scraper-for-betting-strategy/README.md

 * result_scraper.py

-***match_scraper.py*** grabs the football matches from [this](http://www.over25tips.com/both-teams-to-score-tips) webpage and writes them in an .xlsx file, if they are not *already* written.
+***match_scraper.py*** grabs the football matches, that score over 20 Points, from [this](http://www.over25tips.com/both-teams-to-score-tips) webpage and writes them in an .xlsx file, if they are not *already* written.
 If the .xlsx file does not exist, it creates it.

 ***result_scraper.py*** checks the football matches in the .xlsx file, grabs their betting odds and game results from [this](http://www.oddsportal.com/) site and appends them in the file as well.